Love in the air for woman over 40

 Being an older bride does have an essential worthwhile advantage.
 The 40+ bride most likely leaves behind any illusions about the day after the wedding.
 Her focus is not only on the day, but she and the groom are more apt to put effort into ‘From this day forward… till death do us part.’

-Congratulations to all brides taking their vows to honor and cherish this summer of 2012.
+Congratulations to all brides taking their vows to honor and cherish this summer.